 Ans: Of course…the whole point of being a researcher and a passionate student is to find a way out with what is available.
-No excuses because the research has been set up after deep study of the subject.
+Its not a random controlled trial.
+It is a live situation where our knowledge gets tested.
+No excuses since the research has been set up after deep study of the subject.
 So either I affirm my understanding and belief or I fail and learn something new.

-Training: I would mix little cardio training and weight training for these two weeks (5 days a week/45 to 60 minutes per day).
+Training: I would mix little cardio training and weight training for these two weeks (5 days a week/45 to 60 minutes/day).

 The whole idea in the existing situation (no training equipment/gym) is to let diet loose weight and maintain lean muscle mass while training helps me absorb, consume and burn the food am eating by making my metabolism robust.
 After all, it has to all work together.

 a) Lost fat – very important marker to check if diet is working

 b) Lean muscle mass maintained – been challenging without enough protein options.
 Ideally I would like to take protein to 25% when I am weight training.
 However less protein is a blessing in disguise in this situation because of no heavy weight training.